-DETERMINATION PROCESS: Applicants are encouraged to solicit letters of support from a list of local government.
-Eligible local government officials could include the following individuals:

-- State: State Representative; State Senator - County: County Judge; Justice of the Peace - Municipality: Mayor; Member of City Council - School District: Member of the School Board

-Applicants will receive an additional half point, up to a maximum of 2.5 points, for each letter of support filed.
+Additional criteria Maximum points available Determination process 1,500 3 1,000 2 500 1 3.3.
+Inclusion of zero-bid CBGs 5 Applicants will receive points based on the number of zero- bid CBGs they include in their tranche 2 bid.
+Each zero-bid CBG will be worth one-half point.
+3.4.
+Local coordination 2.5 Applicants are encouraged to solicit letters of support from a list of local government.
+Eligible local government officials could include the following individuals: State: State Representative; State Senator County: County Judge; Justice of the Peace Municipality: Mayor; Member of City Council School District: Member of the School Board Applicants will receive an additional half point, up to a maximum of 2.5 points, for each letter of support filed.
 The list of local government officials will be published by ARConnect following approval of this Initial Proposal by NTIA.

-ADDITIONAL CRITERIA: 3.5.
-Weather-resilient broadband infrastructure MAXIMUM POINTS AVAILABLE: 2.5

-DETERMINATION PROCESS: Applicants will receive up to 2.5 points for deployment plans that include recommended weather resiliency measures, including 1 point for achieving 85% or higher as share of fiber that is buried (vs aerial), 1 point for a weather mitigation plan (including network redundancy planning), and 0.5 points for committing to attend municipality emergency management meetings on an ongoing basis to coordinate timely restoration of service in the case of outages.
+3.5.
+Weather- resilient broadband infrastructure 2.5 Applicants will receive up to 2.5 points for deployment plans that include recommended weather resiliency measures, including 1 point for achieving 85% or higher as share of fiber that is buried (vs aerial), 1 point for a weather mitigation plan (including network redundancy planning), and 0.5 points for committing to attend municipality emergency management meetings on an ongoing basis to coordinate timely restoration of service in the case of outages.
 See Section 2.11.1 for additional information on weather resiliency.